ibm-skills-network/author-workbench-knowledgebase/docs/activities/quick-start.md

 - Select **Interactive Audio** from the asset dropdown
 - Choose to create new or add from existing sources
-- If creating new, upload your audio file or provide a link to a hosted interactive audio
+- If creating new, select which assets you want to add for adding context to the interactive audio
-- Ensure the audio is clear and engaging
-- Consider adding transcripts for accessibility

 ### 6. Submit Your Activity for Review